 Using a process called “uncontested forfeiture,” prosecutors—not a judge or jury—would decide if Terry and Ria would get their car back.

 The Platts never heard back from the prosecutor about their petition.
 Instead, the government took a shortcut and filed an “Application for Forfeiture” in Navajo County Superior Court, claiming that “no timely claim or petition . . . has been filed or submitted relating to said property.”
 Although the government admitted receiving the Platts’ petition in time, the prosecutors told the court that their petition was “null and void.”
 The application didn’t say why, and the government didn’t give the court a copy of the Platts’ petition.
 In essence, the prosecutors demanded the court just take the government at its word.

-At no point has the government ever accused Terry and Ria of a crime.
-The government’s argument is purely that four missing words disqualify Terry and Ria from getting their car back.
+At no point did the government ever accuse Terry and Ria of a crime.
+The government’s argument was purely that four missing words disqualified Terry and Ria from getting their car back.
 This is a trap for the unwary and unrepresented that the government has been trying to use not only to take Terry and Ria’s car from them, but also to deny them their day in court.

 Arizona’s Forfeiture Maze

 If a property owner misses the deadline, or even if the prosecutors simply don’t think the claim or petition is good enough, the property owner loses any ability to contest the forfeiture.
 This means that the government will be the only party to the forfeiture.
-Moreover, when the government is the only party to the forfeiture, the government gets an even lower burden of proof to forfeit the property; mere probable cause as opposed to a preponderance of the evidence.
-As the Arizona Supreme Court has already recognized, this “virtually assur[es] forfeiture.”
+Moreover, when the government is the only party to the forfeiture, the government gets an even lower burden of proof to forfeit the property; mere probable cause as opposed to a preponderance of the evidence or, following the legislative reforms, clear-and-convincing evidence.
+2 As the Arizona Supreme Court has already recognized, this “virtually assur[es] forfeiture.”
+3

 The Especially Unconstitutional Case of Uncontested Forfeiture